zevbo/StateDimensionLogic/README.md

   package
 - _Intermediate_: this section is perfect for anyone looking to create a decently sized project using this package.
-It will give you the tools to use all of the provided features effectivelly and in the manner that they were meant
+It will give you the tools to use all of the provided features effectively and in the manner that they were meant
 - _Advanced_: this section will take a look at more of the underlying implementation, and will be useful for anyone who is spending more